After COVID-19 travel restrictions, local tourist attractions like Mangar (for people living in New Delhi & NCR) become evidently mainstream.

 Alternatively, Google Map search for it and follow the navigation.

-You can also navigate for Gudariya Das Baba Temple, that happens to be the last point for 4-wheelers on this route.
-Beyond this point, you can access the above mentioned 15km trail to Damdama Lake on a bicycle or a motorbike.
+You can also navigate for Gudariya Das Baba Temple, which happens to be the last point for 4-wheelers on this route.
+Beyond this point, you can access the above-mentioned 15km trail to Damdama Lake on a bicycle or a motorbike.

-As I said above, from Cannaught Place in Delhi, Mangar Village is less than 35 km.
+As I said above, from Connaught Place in Delhi, Mangar Village is less than 35 km.
 From most places in Gurgaon, it is about 20 km.

 Where To Stay In Mangar